Skip to main content

 Rule Sets

 Rule sets can be local or remote files.
 They allow you to reuse or share rules across multiple configuration files.
+All conditions within a rule set use a logical OR relationship, meaning the entire rule set matches if any single condition matches.

 TypeName